wp-plugins/sync-facebook-events/readme.txt

 Q: Do my Facebook events get updated on a schedule?

 A: Currently, your Facebook events are updated only when you press the 'Update' button from the Sync FB Events section within settings.

+Q: Why doesn't Modern Tribe just provide this functionality within their own plugin?

+A: I don't know, that's why I wrote this one :)

 == Upgrade Notice ==